 By: Thomas Seaman Just two weeks into the NFL season, the league was marred by yet another brutal and potentially debilitating head injury.
 During the 3rd quarter of the Dolphins vs. Bills game, Miami quarterback Tua Tagovailoa, hunting for a few additional yards, dove head first into safety Damar Hamlin and collapsed, going into a fencing response.

 In lieu of other injuries during the 2024-25 season, the issue is as prevalent as ever.
 Year after year, the NFL comes up with new rule changes in an effort to better protect players.
 But short of the NFL switching to two hand touch, injuries will be an inherent risk of the game.
+By: Raina Shah As seniors begin their transition into the next phase of their lives post high school, it may be just as vitally important to remember that, in some ways, rising freshmen also must learn to navigate a new environment to be successful.

 It certainly was the case for me.
 On the first day of school, I remember feeling a mix between anxiety and excitement.
 I thought I would be in the clear after settling in after the first few opening weeks, but the stress only increased after classes picked up.
 I struggled for a long time to find a balance, but I couldn’t escape the feeling of being overwhelmed.
 Eventually, I got the help I needed from my counselor, which had a noticeable benefit to my growth.
 By: Wyatt Ridgely Odell Beckham, Jr. tore his ACL in Super Bowl LVI.